jacobo/being_present/slides.md

 !SLIDE[bg=scene/headon.jpg]
 &nbps;

+.notes relax, visualize.

 !SLIDE[bg=jacob/pier.jpg]
 # Hello!

-.notes this whole talk might come off as me saying my life is awesome.
-Be like me.
-I'm more saying: this is what works for me, can you relate.
+.notes Let's have a discussions.
+I don't have the answer.
+I'm just telling some stories, making some connections.
+I'm saying: this is what works for me, can you relate?
 Let's have a discussion about living happy productive lives.
+.notes tell people to sit down

 !SLIDE[bg=jacob/lalancha.jpg]
 # Jacob Burkhart